Merkoba/Calculator/README.md

 - Option to round results or not.
 - Option to add commas to long displayed results or not.
 - 0 to 30 decimal places in displayed results.
-- History of saved sheets to access them later.
-- Tool to view and modify local storage data.

-# Installation

-As it is, it runs as a django application to handle the sheet save feature, but that can easily be disabled with some tweaking, or re-implemented.